victor-yastrebov/clog4all/README.md

-# CLog4All - CrossPlatfrom C++/C/ObjectiveC logger
+# CLog4All - cross-platform C++/C/Objective-C logger

-**CLog4All** can be used in complex projects that have source code in C++, C and ObjectiveC.
+**CLog4All** can be used in complex projects that have source code in C++, C and Objective-C.
-It is cross-platfrom so it can be used on Windows (from Windows XP till Windows 10), Mac OS-X and Unix (tested on CentOS 7.5, Ubuntu 12.04 - see "Supported operation systems / compilers section" for details).
+It is cross-platform so it can be used on Windows (from Windows XP till Windows 10), macOS and Unix (tested on CentOS 7.5, Ubuntu 12.04 - see "Supported operation systems / compilers section" for details).
 It is thread-safe - you can safely do log from different threads.

 ## Getting Started
 It is easy to integrate **CLog4All** into existing project or start new one using it.
 All you need is to ```#include"logger.h``` to log from any source file.
-In order to set up path for log file (it should be exising path) and set verbosity level call the the following function (example for windows): ```InitLoggerImpl( "c://myLog.log", eLogLevel::llDEBUG );```.
+In order to set up path for log file (it should be existing path) and set verbosity level call the the following function (example for Windows): ```InitLoggerImpl( "c://myLog.log", eLogLevel::llDEBUG );```.
 First argument - is path for log file, the second one is the verbose level.
-See ```main.cpp``` for example of starting with logger.
+See ```main.cpp``` for example of starting with **CLog4All**.

 ### Basic usage example